Workshop

 What past participants say

-"It was a very exciting color workshop where you can really feel that Anders is passionate about the subject.
-We started all the way back to how people started studying colors in the past, and from there up to the present.
+"It was a very exciting colour workshop where you can really feel that Anders is passionate about the subject.
+We started all the way back to how people started studying colours in the past, and from there up to the present.
 This was followed by some interesting practical assignments where you had the opportunity to do more investigative work.
 It's a workshop that should be included in all creative education programs!"

 "Perfect balance between theory and practice.
 I gained a solid understanding of the NCS system, but also insight into how light and material choices interact with color perception.
 This workshop is a must for any architect who wants to immerse themselves in color."